The Happenings on Shaw Hill

 “Mr. Varlan,” I pleaded.
 “Can we talk?”

 He stopped and let go of my throat.
+“What do you want to say?” he sneered.

 “I-I wanted to talk.”
 I forced my face to brighten and look optimistic.
 “Can we go back upstairs and talk?”
-His dark beady eyes searched my face like he was trying to confirm my sincerity.
+His dark, beady eyes searched my face like he was trying to confirm my sincerity.
 He wanted to be sure I was being authentic.

 “Yes,” I said.
 “I had some more questions and wanted to go upstairs and talk about it.
 I didn’t see anything down here.”